 Situated in the north of Paris, the Saint-Denis Basilica has been closely associated with French history.
-The church became a royal burial place under the Merovingian dynasty and was one of the most important Christian sanctuary under the Carolingians.
-One of the first and best examples of Gothic architecture in France, the basilica of Saint-Denis served as a model to the main French Gothic cathedrals in the 13th century.
-With its display of funerary sculptures of the Kings and Queens of France, Saint-Denis is one of the most important royal necropolis in Europe.
+The church became a royal burial place under the Merovingian dynasty and was one of the most important Christian sanctuaries under the Carolingians.
+One of the first and best examples of Gothic architecture in France, the basilica of Saint-Denis served as a model for the main French Gothic cathedrals in the 13th century.
+With its display of funerary sculptures of the Kings and Queens of France, Saint-Denis is one of the most important royal necropoleis in Europe.

 Saint-Denis Basilica: First Gothic Church in Europe

-The basilica, formerly the church of a Benedictine abbey, is considered to be the birthplace of Gothic architecture for it was there that Abbot Suger introduced a new spatial order for the rebuilding of the church’s choir in the beginning of the 12th century.
-In Saint-Denis, Suger and his architect united the features of Norman architecture (rib vaults) to those of Burgundian style (pointed arches), hence giving birth to Gothic architecture style.
-Initially named Opus Francigenum (“French work”) during the Middle-Ages, the term “Gothic” appeared during the Renaissance.
+The basilica, formerly the church of a Benedictine abbey, is considered to be the birthplace of Gothic architecture for it was there that Abbot Suger introduced a new spatial order for the rebuilding of the church’s choir at the beginning of the 12th century.
+In Saint-Denis, Suger and his architect united the features of Norman architecture (rib vaults) with those of Burgundian style (pointed arches), hence giving birth to the Gothic architecture style.
+Initially named Opus Francigenum (“French work”) during the Middle Ages, the term “Gothic” appeared during the Renaissance.

 The church was not rebuilt by Suger as a whole at once.
 The choir was completed in 1144.
 The abbot added the western façade, which today does not appear to be strictly Gothic.